-- Within a pension, investment returns are generally free of UK income tax and capital gains tax (CGT). - Payments on death from pensions, whether as a lump sum or income, are generally free of IHT and, if you die before age 75, usually free of income tax - Income tax is only paid when you draw funds from your pension.
+- Within a pension, investment returns are generally free of UK income tax and capital gains tax (CGT). - While payments on death from pensions, whether as a lump sum or income, are generally free of IHT at

+- present, this tax advantage will be removed from April 2027, thanks to the Autumn Budget 2024.
+However, it will remain the case that if you die before age 75, benefits are usually free of income tax when transferred to a spouse. - Income tax is only paid when you draw funds from your pension.
 Postponing drawing benefits might help to reduce the income tax payable.
 This could be particularly relevant if you have high earned income, e.g. from bonuses, in the tax year that you cease work or are phasing in your retirement.

 Many DC pensions will allow you to defer drawing benefits indefinitely, but some old arrangements have an upper age limit, typically 75.
 Such restrictions can usually be overcome by making a transfer before the age ceiling is reached, though you need to be aware that all death benefits after age 75 are taxable.
-For some wealthy individuals, the changes to the treatment of pension death benefits since 2014 have meant making a deliberate estate planning decision to leave their pensions untouched until death.
+For some wealthy individuals, the current treatment of pension death benefits has prompted them to make a deliberate estate planning decision to leave their pensions untouched until death.